openweb-studios-webland/fullstack-workshop/README.md

 3. Install the dependencies: `npm i`
 4. Start the server: `npm start`.
 Your server will be running on port 3000.
 Your GraphQL server is available at `localhost:3000/graphql` and your GraphQL Playground is available at `localhost:3000/graphql`.

-## Apollo Client (Afternoon)
+## Apollo Client (Day 2)

 Welcome to the client portion of the workshop!
-For the morning session, we will be building a React app that pulls a list of movies, filters them by type, and allows you to favorite them after you've been logged in.
+We will be building a React app that pulls a list of movies, filters them by type, and allows you to favorite them after you've been logged in.
 The app is backed by Create React App and Apollo Client.

 ### File Structure (in order of importance):
 - `index.js`: Where we set up Apollo Client